mengelbart/draft-engelbart-quic-data-channels/draft-engelbart-quic-data-channels.md

 such as congestion control, transmission prioritization, and encryption, happen independently in the stacks of the involved protocols (SCTP, DTLS, SRTP).

-QUIC is a new, secure, multiplexed transport providing reliable communication over uni- and bidirectional streams and unreliable datagrams.
+QUIC is a secure, multiplexed transport providing reliable communication over uni- and bidirectional streams and unreliable datagrams.
 With the development of RTP over QUIC (RoQ), there is already an alternative for media communication using QUIC instead of SRTP for RTP media communication.
 One of the